 Inspection and prep companies will ensure that the product is correctly packaged and labeled before it is shipped to the warehouse, saving time and hassle for the seller.

-Time and money saving – Amazon has a large number of rules and regulations regarding the packing, labeling and shipping of goods – and these rules are strictly adhered to.
+Time and money-saving – Amazon has a large number of rules and regulations regarding the packing, labeling and shipping of goods – and these rules are strictly adhered to.

-Goods which are incorrectly packaged or labeled or not compliant in any way will often be rejected by Amazon’s FBA warehouses.
+Goods that are incorrectly packaged or labeled or not compliant in any way will often be rejected by Amazon’s FBA warehouses.
 Often, this can mean that the package is returned to the supplier and the seller then has to repeat the entire process – including the cost.

 Using a professional company more or less guarantees that your packages will be compliant and, will therefore be accepted by Amazon without any fuss.